petmo338/unimeas/README.md

 Status
 ======

 Very much work in progress right now!
-Not usable.
+Usable but expect a some quirks.

 Dependencies
 ============